orgua/shepherd_v2_planning/99_open_tasks.rst

 Testbed
 -------

+- Infrastructure of university sufficient and usable? ethernet-ports, power-sockets, ptp over ethernet-switch-cascade
 - specs / prices for
    - ethernet-switch: poe, ptp, QoS, GPS
    - POE adapter
-- ZIH Server request
+- ZIH Server request -> how to get a (virtual) server hosted there
-- look for rules, ZIH, active RF-nw in buildings of university
+- look for rules, ZIH, active interfering RF-nw in buildings of university (office WIFI)
 - rules for using infrastructure of university (ethernet-ports, power-sockets, ptp)
+- is it possible to put the nodes in cable canal

 Hardware
 --------